mawizorek/maw-prose/standards/accessibility-and-egress.md

 Key factors are the occupant load, whether sprinklers are present, and specific component (stairs, doors, courts) requirements, all detailed in the Building Code of New York State (BCNYS).

 ### Key Egress Width Requirements
+*use a general 36" for aisle widths to remain compliant*
 Stairways: Minimum 44 inches wide (36 inches for <50 occupants).
 Egress Doors: Minimum 32 inches clear opening width.
 Egress Courts: Minimum 44 inches wide (36 inches for R-3/U occupancies).